temporalio/samples-java/src/main/java/io/temporal/samples/getresultsasync/README.md

 # Get Workflow results async

-This sample shows the use of WorkflowStub.getResult and WorkflowStub.getResultAsync to show how the Temporal client api can not only start workflows async but also wait for their results async as well.
+This sample shows the use of WorkflowStub.getResult and WorkflowStub.getResultAsync to show how the Temporal Client API can not only start Workflows async but also wait for their results async as well.

 ## Run the sample